U & V: Virag - Vulcan

 Baron Ladislaus Von Heczy

-Like so many overseas visitors to Britain Baron Ladislaus Von Heczy arrived on our shores with great promise, a powerful heavyweight who had claimed many overseas titles including Heavyweight Champion of Australia, a title he held after beating George Pencheff in 1957 until losing it to Kangaroo Kennedy in 1962. .
+Like so many overseas visitors to Britain Baron Ladislaus Von Heczy arrived on our shores with great promise, a powerful heavyweight who had claimed many overseas titles including Heavyweight Champion of Australia, a title he held after beating George Pencheff in 1957 until losing it to Kangaroo Kennedy in 1962.
 Oh, and the promoters also threw in a bit of descent from Austro-Hungarian nobility.
 The reality was an eighteen stone six foot plus villain who displayed little skill en route to the seemingly inevitable disqualification against the domestic opposition Ray Apollon, Georges Gordienk, Johnny Allan, Joe Cornelius and Dave Armstrong amongst them.
 There were the occasional exceptions and we have records of wins over Gwyn Davies and Mike Marino.
-Von Heczy was an Australian citizen who was born in Hungary, and made a forty match tour of Britain in 1961.
+Von Heczy was an Australian citizen who was born in Hungary, and visited Britain between June and September 1961.

 Franz Von Heymbeeck